City Relocation Overview

 • Cost of Living is one of the strongest categories for this city.

-• Infrastructure also helps lift the overall score.
+• Safety also helps lift the overall score.

-• Garland, TX may appeal most to budget-conscious movers, people who want convenience.
+• Garland, TX may appeal most to families, budget-conscious movers.

 Main trade-offs